 The following sections list the general expectations for the clinical practicum experience.
-If you have questions about the clinical practicum that are not answered in this handbook, please contact the Practicum Coordinator: Denise Ostovich at mostovic@uccs.edu or (719) 255-4473.
-Students are required to complete 630 practicum hours, NOT including Health Assessment clinical hours, to graduate.
+If you have questions about the clinical practicum that are not answered in this handbook, please contact the Clinical Practicum Coordinator: Denise Ostovich mostovic@uccs.edu or (719) 255-4473.

+1. Students are required to complete 630 clinical practicum hours, NOT including health assessment to graduate.